 Welcome!

+I have taught a range of courses related to Islamic Studies and Religious Studies more broadly.
 I have a background in interfaith and educational equity work, and I am passionate about my role as an educator.
-I am strongly committed to the public humanities and have presented on the history of Muslims in the United States in many different contexts, ranging from local non-profits and working groups, to public high schools and community colleges.
+I am strongly committed to the public humanities and have presented on the history of Muslims in the United States in many different contexts, including non-profits, for profit working groups, public high schools, community colleges, and universities.
+In my free time I enjoy reading and writing poetry, and I often incorporate poetry into my courses.
+You can reach me at YAF41@pitt.edu